2022 national biofuels policies

 Use of biofuels in the EU varies by Member State, depending on how countries choose to meet their targets for renewables in transport and for reduction of greenhouse-gas intensity of fuels under the Fuel Quality Directive.
 Some Member States set an overall biofuels incorporation target; some set separate targets for biofuels in petrol or diesel or both; others rely solely on targets for the reduction of carbon intensity in fuels.

-The chart below includes detailed biofuels obligations for all EU Member States and the U.K. To download the full table of biofuels obligations in 2022, click here.
+The chart below includes detailed biofuels obligations for all EU Member States.
+To download the full table of biofuels obligations in 2024, click here.

 Country | Type | Minimum overall biofuel target (%) | Advanced biofuel target [1] (%) | Biofuel in petrol (%) | Biofuel in diesel (%) | Reduction of GHG intensity of fuels (%) |